 WAC Lighting's Surface Mount Spots collection is a great choice for lighting artwork.
 The Surface Mount Spots can achieve accent or task lighting when surface mounting the fixture is the best option.
 They are available in low and line voltage versions in today's popular finishes, with a wide selection of designs and accessories including lens options and the framing projector.
 Extension are available from 6–96" to help bring the lighting for your artwork into the proper position.

 WAC Lighting's Display Lighting collection includes low and line voltage versions, as well as LED fixtures in a number of finishes and styles to meet your unique lighting needs.
 Most fixtures can be easily adapted for Installation: in temporary or permanent displays.
-Know for their convenience and portability, clamp mount display lighting is preferred for office partitions, craft fairs and art shows, as well as residential applications.
-For example, energy efficient, low voltage clamp mount fixtures were used recently to illuminate wall decor in a bedroom of an award winning Green Home in Jericho, NY (below).
+Know for their convenience and portability, Compact and Mini Picture Lights mount display lighting is preferred for office partitions, craft fairs and art shows, as well as residential applications.
+For example, energy efficient, low voltage Compact and Mini Picture Lights mount fixtures were used recently to illuminate wall decor in a bedroom of an award winning Green Home in Jericho, NY (below).

 LEDme™ Track Lights are the next generation in accent and display lighting fixtures.
 These track lights are thermally energy efficient, long lasting and deliver a strong light output.
 These fixtures are perfect for effective displays, high-end residential accent lighting and displays in museums, hotels and restaurants.